microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 The information must successfully verify before proceeding to the next exercise.
 If it does not, doublecheck the information listed above, especially Environment.
-If you believe all the information above is correct but you still cannot verify, attempt to log into Azure via PowerShell with the information you have provided (this procedure is described in the Azure AD and Service Principals Lab).
+If you believe all the information above is correct but you still cannot verify, attempt to login to Azure via PowerShell with the information you have provided (this procedure is described in the Azure AD and Service Principals Lab).
 Please note that a service principal must have some rights (any) in the Azure